trinodb/trino/docs/src/main/sphinx/security/built-in-system-access-control.rst

 If you want to limit access on a system level in any other way than the ones listed above, you must implement a custom :doc:`/develop/system-access-control`.

-Default System Access Control
+Default system access control
 ===============================

 All operations are permitted, except for user impersonation.
 This plugin is enabled by default.

-Allow All System Access Control
+Allow all system access control
 ===============================

 All operations are permitted under this plugin.

-Read Only System Access Control
+Read only system access control
 ===============================

 Under this plugin, you are allowed to execute any operation that reads data or